galaxyproject/admin-training/sessions/17-heterogenous/ex1-pulsar.md

 $ mkdir /srv/pulsar/var
 ```

 The subdirectories will be created automatically.
 The latter config file needs to be created.
 Luckily, it's the same format as Galaxy's dependency resolver config.
-We want to instruct Pulsar to use Conda to resolve dependencies, and we want to automatically install Conda and any missing dependencies at runtime.
+We want to instruct Pulsar to use Conda to resolve dependencies, and we want to automatically install Conda and any missing dependencies at runtime. **Note that automatically installing tool dependencies is unstable if conda attempts to install the same dependency multiple times, this should be avoided if a pulsar server can receive more than 1 job at a time by preinstalling the dependencies.
+We will ignore this for now.**

 Create a new file `dependency_resolvers_conf.xml` in an editor and add the following contents: